SeaBa55/employee-directory/README.md

 employee-directory_v1.7 - Added sort functionality to data lable toggle buttons.

+employee-directory_v1.8 - Added crude search feature, which is currently only capable of searching by first name (wildcard).

 - - -
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).